daboynb/linux_scripts/README.md

 Thanks to https://github.com/riclc/nautilus_backspace.

 # system_updater.sh
-Update the system with apt, then check updates for flatpack, snap and fwupd.
+Update the system with apt, then check updates for flatpak, snap and fwupd.

 # firefox_from_ppa_ubuntu.sh
 Add firefox from ppa ubuntu.